FailAcademy/learning/wdp-vancouver/_slides/week-07/03-intro-to-wordpress.md

 # Mini-Exercise

-Log into the WordPress site you just created (if you haven't already) and try creating and new post and page of your own.
-Create some categories and tags too, and apply them to your new post.
+Log into the WordPress site you just created (if you haven't already) and try creating a **new post and page** of your own.

+Create some **categories and tags** too, and apply them to your new post.

 Now check out the front end of your site...do you see your new content?